Skip to main content

 application/echo created

 For instructions on how to deploy wasmCloud with Kubernetes, see the Kubernetes page in our Operator Guide.
+You can also watch a video of the quickstart on YouTube:

 How we run WebAssembly on Kubernetes